Capacity (Competence) Determination and Informed Consent

 Etiology and Pathophysiology

-- Dementia is the most likely cause for individuals to be found incapable of making health care decisions in the outpatient setting.
+- Dementia is the most common reason individuals are found incapable of making health care decisions in the outpatient setting.

 Risk Factors